University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 Estimate tumour purity of the sample from these figures.

-### Part 1e (3 marks)
+### Part 1e (2 marks)

 1. (1 mark) What do the grey bars in the figures represent?
 Why do they not contain any data points?

 2. (2 marks) If we suspect that p-arm of chromosome 8 has fused with the q-arm of chromosome 17.
 How will you be able to determine whether a fusion event has occured?
 Will short-read NGS data (WGS, WES or RNA-seq) be able to detect such a fusion event?

-## Question 2 - (5 marks)
+## Question 2 - (10 marks)

 ---

-In `/data/assignment3/Q2` you should find these files:
+In `~/data/assignment3/Q2` you should find these files:

 ```
+sample_R1.fastq.gz
+sample_R2.fastq.gz
 mappable_region.fasta
-compound_mono_allele.bam
-compound_mono_allele.bam.bai
+mappable_region.fasta.fai
 ```

 Download these files.
-Launch IGV.

-1. Load `mappable_region.fasta` as the genome file ("Genomes" -> "Load Genome from File...")
-2. Load `compound_mono_allele.bam` as the alignment data ("File" -> "Load from File...")

-### Question 2.1
+### Part 2a - data processing (6 points)

+Write a BASH script to do the following:

+(Short-read alignment, refer to Wk 5 Prac)

+1. Use `bwa` to index the `mappabale_region.fasta` file.
+This is your reference sequence.

+2. Map the paired-end FASTQ set (`sample_R1.fastq.gz` and `sample_R2.fastq.gz`) to the indexed reference above.
+Remember the output should be in BAM format, and needs to be sorted and indexed.

+(Structural variation detection, refer to Wk 9 Prac)

+3. Use `manta` to call structural variation on this set of data.

+### Part 2b - interpreting the results (4 points)

+Either examine the read data on IGV or interpret manta output:

-Locate and list any breakpoints you can see in the data.
+1) Locate and list any breakpoints you can see in the data,

-[2 marks]

-### Question 2.2

-Identify all SV events and their associated breakpoints.
+2) Identify all SV events and their associated breakpoints.
 Show the steps and reasonings for your answers.
 Include diagrams if you think it helps.
 If you want to use hand-drawn diagram, just take and submit a photo of your drawing, but make it's clearly legible.

-[3 marks]

 ## Question 3 - MSA Pan-genome Graphs